shandilyaaryan/amazon-clone/README.md

-## Hey Viewer
+## Hey Viewer 👋
 This is my first project.
-I have created an amazon clone using only HTML and CSS
+I have created an amazon clone using only HTML and CSS.
+It's just basic website without any functionalities.